 3Check for a smell, and if it smells off, don’t eat it.

 4If you suspect it may be bad, throw it out.

 5Use separate cutting boards for vegetables and meats.

 6Don’t consume animal products if they’re not fully cooked.

 7Clean stoves and countertops after using them.

 8Keep food residue off your cooking utensils and surfaces.

 Following these rules will help reduce or eliminate the risk of food poisoning.
 If you do get sick after eating something bad, drink plenty of water.
-If you don’t feel better within a couple days, see a doctor.
+If you don’t feel better within a couple of days, see a doctor.

-It is important when cooking to be sure you do not cause cross contamination.
+It is important when cooking to be sure you do not cause cross-contamination.
 This is when one food is mixed with another.
 One example is cutting meat and vegetables on the same cutting board.
 The veggies can become contaminated with juices from the meat, which can make you sick.

 Always use separate knives and cutting boards.
 Store foods separately, and clean any spills right away.